rsanche4/Raccoon-Engine/README.md

 ### 5. Why Java?

 You might be wondering why I chose Java for a raycasting game engine instead of the more typical choices like C++ or C. Honestly, Java is just good enough for this type of project.
 Raycasting engines aren't pushing the bleeding edge of performance.
 The techniques used in Wolfenstein 3D worked on early 90s hardware, so modern Java on today's machines handles it without breaking a sweat.
 Not to mention good old Minecraft was also written in Java originally, so nothing like paying homage to the legend!
-On top of that, Java isn't limited to just software rendering.
-With libraries like LWJGL (Lightweight Java Game Library) or JOGL, you can access OpenGL directly from Java.
-This opens up possibilities for hardware-accelerated graphics while still enjoying Java's ecosystem.
-It's the best of both worlds: high-level language convenience with low-level graphics power when you need it.

 ### 6. Core Concepts Explained